 The following Interstates have business loops/spurs or have Business U.S. or State Routes that act as de facto Interstate business connections.
 Click on the Interstate to view the list of business routes:

 The lists show all the Interstate business routes, both alive and dead.
-In the table, "decommissioned" denotes business routes no longer in service, "active" denotes active business routes, "not a business loop" denotes business routes that have never existed (such as Business U.S. routes that have both endpoints at an Interstate highway), "proposed" indicates the business route may have been proposed at one time (or is still proposed now), and a (?) indicates I am not sure if the business route ever existed or not.
-For the purposes of these lists, active business loops are considered to have at least one sign along the route - hence why Business Loop I-89 in Lebanon, New Hampshire, is considered active and Business Loop I-65 in Lebanon, Indiana is considered decommissioned.
+In the table, "decommissioned" denotes business routes no longer in service, "active" denotes active business routes, "not a business loop" denotes business routes that have never existed (such as Business U.S. routes that have both endpoints at an Interstate highway), "proposed" indicates the business route may have been proposed at one time (or is still proposed now), "remnant signage" means the business route used to exist yet still has a straggler sign or two left from its former designation; "unsigned" means the loop or spur is officially recgnized but is not signed in the field, and a "?" indicates we are not sure if the business route ever existed or not.
+An error business route (former California 54 in El Cajon) uses an Interstate business shield route marker (and should have used a state highway sign with a "business" banner).

-The following Interstates do not have green-shielded Interstate Business Loops or Spurs.
-Interstate 64 is the longest route not to have any business loops or spurs.
+The following primary Interstates do not currently have and have never had green-shielded Interstate Business Loops or Spurs.
+Interstate 64 is the longest route not to have any business route connections including business loops and business spurs.

 - Interstate 4